yyle88/osexec/README.md

 # osexec
-simple utils to use golang os/exec
+Simple utilities to use Golang's `os/exec` package.

 ## Features